Whatsapp Icon

 Green Tea Extract

 Green Tea Extract is another supplement with potential anti-cancer properties due to its high antioxidant content.
-It's important to discuss with a healthcare provider, as it can interact with certain cancer treatments.
+It's important to discuss this with a healthcare provider, as it can interact with certain cancer treatments.

 Integrating supplements into your treatment plan should only be done under the guidance of a healthcare professional.
 They can help you navigate any potential interactions with your treatment and ensure that your supplement use is safe and effective for your specific situation.